(last updated in September 2022)

-If you are like most premium and mid-market brands, partner retail is not an own distribution channel, but a strategic stepchild.
-If you want to determine where you are on partner retail, allow me these 3 health questions:
+If you are like most premium and mid-market brands, partner retail is a bit of a strategic stepchild.
+If you want to determine where your brand is on partner retail, ask yourself these three health questions:

-- What is this year’s L4L store performance of your partners?
+- What is this year’s L4L partner store performance?

 - What was your operating income from partner retail last year?

-- How many annual top management meetings do you have, to discuss the strategic and organisational development of partner retail?
+- How many well-prepared meetings to discuss your partner’s strategic and organisational development do you have?

 Partner Retail vs Own Retail